How to Remove Annoying GoogleUpdate.exe Background Process After Installing Google Chrome in Windows?

 You can also disable the task instead of deleting it.

-3. Now the last thing.
-We'll need to remove the "GoogleUpdate.exe" file permanently so that it doesn't add its entry in startup.
+Now the last step!
+We'll need to remove the "GoogleUpdate.exe" file permanently so that it doesn't add its entry again in startup.

-If you find any difficulties in deleting the file, then make sure GoogleUpdate.exe is not running in background, if its running then End Task of it using Task Manager and then try to delete it again.
+If you find any difficulties in deleting the file, make sure GoogleUpdate.exe is not running in background, if its running then End Task of it using Task Manager and then try to delete it again.
+You can also use Unlocker to delete the file.

 You can also download and install the Offline installer of Google Chrome which doesn't include the "GoogleUpdate.exe" file: